640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-There are two primary types of dentures:
+There are 2 main types of dentures:

-Avoid the use of harsh abrasive cleaners on your denture.
+Don't use of harsh abrasive cleaners on your denture.

-Avoid cleaning and/or sterilizing your denture in hot or boiling water.
+Don't clean or sterilize your denture in hot or boiling water.
 This can damage the denture.

 If a partial denture is in place, remove it before brushing your natural teeth.